Kate Larson (historian): Career

 In 2001, Larson published an article titled "The Saturday Evening Girls: A Progressive Era Library Club and the Intellectual Life of Working Class and Immigrant Girls in Turn-of-the-Century Boston" in the journal The Library Quarterly.
 She has also written “Racing for Freedom: Harriet Tubman’s Underground Railroad Network Through New York,” Afro-Americans In New York Life and History, Vol. 36 No. 1, January 2012, and contributed articles and reviews to a variety of other publications.
+Most recently, she has published “Through Her Eyes: Discover a Hidden Side of the Chesapeake Along the Harriet Tubman Byway,” Chesapeake Bay Magazine, September 8, 2022; “The Sharecropper and The President: Two Leaders at the Crossroads Of Democracy,” Leader to Leader, Spring 2022; “Harriet Tubman: A Life Beyond Myths,” Ms. Magazine, Spring 2022; and, “Writing a Woman’s Trauma: Balancing Fannie Lou Hamer’s silence with newly recovered testimony.”
+Women’s History Network, Oct.
+2021.